Puppy training 101: Expert tips to help you raise a happy, well-mannered dog

 Make training fun

-If you feel frustrated by training, don’t think you have to do it alone.
+If you feel frustrated with training, don’t think you have to do it alone.
 Instead, find a dog trainer like The Dog Wizard, who can help you turn your furry trouble-maker into a well-mannered dog.

 Puppy crate training

 I’m a big believer in the power of crate training.
 I’ve used it with my four dogs, and it works.
-How long the dog needs the crate will depend on you, your schedule, and your dog.

 Browning, my beagle-labrador mix, slept in his crate until he was about 10 months old.
 Then, like a baby who outgrows a crib, he didn’t want to sleep there anymore and was quite vocal about it.
 I got Finley, a beagle-cocker spaniel mix, when he was 4 months old, and he never got attached to his crate.